The guidelines group last met on 8th November 2016 at the headquarters of the British Society for Haematology (BSH).

 The guidelines group continues to work very closely with Myeloma UK in the development of guidelines and position statements.

-The NICE myeloma guideline was published in February 2016 (it does not address any area covered by existing NICE technology appraisals which covers most treatments at induction and relapse).
-The aim is to promote the NICE guideline more widely and we are submitting an editorial to the British Journal of Haematology relating to the NICE guideline.
+The NICE myeloma guideline was published in February 2016 (It does not address any area covered by existing NICE technology appraisals which covers most treatments at induction and relapse).
+The aim has been to promote the NICE guideline more widely, and to that end we produced an editorial that was published in the International Journal of Laboratory Haematology in 2016.

 - Optimising the management of patients with spinal myeloma disease (British Journal of Haematology 2015).